Configuring SSH Authentication with RSA Key Files

 12. Connect with an SSH client to the Gaia server.

-13. Log in with the new user with the private SSH key.
+13. Log in with the new user using the private SSH key.

 In our example, the username is: filecopy